Microb-vn/pyMediaNames/README.md

 ## Processing photos and video files

 The main script will scan a designated (configurable) folder for photo and video files.
+It uses a "SettingsFile" to provide settings that will apply to that execution.

 For each Video file found, it will:

 - Attempt to determine the date&time the video is created using it's filename.
 Using the fact that most (if not all) digital camera's create video files with names based on date&time of creation, this will be the prefered method of determining the media's creation date and time.
+The way the "old" filename is formatted can be defined in the Settingsfile.
 - When this fails, and a date cannot be composed using the filename, it will use the file's creation date and time.
 This is less accurate, because this will most probably be the time the video file is copied from the digital camera to your computer.
 Mind you, that in some instances the creation date is the actual date the file is saved on your camera.
 Also see the warning below about file dates in Linux.
 - The found date is formatted into the desired (configurable) date format.
-- The formatted date is compared to the filename.
-When the filename already starts with the formatted date, no action is taken to change the filename.
+- The 'name' part of the file is determined, base on what is in the NewFileName parameter of the used SettingsFile
-- When the filename does not start with the formatted date, the video file is renamed to *formatted-date&time - [old-filename]*
+- When the filename does not start with the formatted date, or the new name does not match the desired NewFileName, the video file is renamed to *formatted-date&time - [New_Filename]*

 For each Photo file found, it will: